PloneGov-IT/collective.taxonomysupport/README.txt

 taxonomy will be shown and so no one are selectable.
 * if there are one or more parents that provides the interface, we take the nearest parent and search its availables taxonomies.
-* if there aren't taxonomies, the field doesn't appears in the field edit form.
+* if there aren't taxonomies, or there isn't any activated object (object that implements ITaxonomyLevel interface.
+It could be also the site root) the field doesn't appears in the field edit form.
 * if an object is created inside a taxonomy, the taxonomy will be the default value in the field.

 Instructions